inBeat/inbeat-website/content/top-influencers/tiktok/health/belgium/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Belgium In 2023
+title: Top 10 Health TikTok Influencers In Belgium In 2024
 description: >-
-  Find top health TikTok influencers in Belgium in 2023.
-Most popular hashtags: #foryou #fyp #love #belgium.
+  Find top health TikTok influencers in Belgium in 2024.
+Most popular hashtags: #foryou #fyp #belgium #love.
 platform: TikTok
 hits: 12
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Discover the most popular TikTok accounts on inBeat.
-text_bottom: Our search engine holds 12 TikTok influencers like this in Belgium for you to pitch.
+text_bottom: Our search engine holds 12 TikTok influencers like this in Belgium for you to contact.
 profiles:
   - username: "healthifycoach"
     fullname: >-